futureoceanslab/Fisheries-Resilience-Index/data/README.md

 - **STOCK** (character): Stock

-- **DEVELOPMENT** (numeric): Development factor.
-See "DEVELOPMENT (I4)" in 3.A in "SI 2.
+- **INSTITUTIONAL STRENGHT** (numeric): Development factor.
+See "INSTITUTIONAL STRENGHT (I4)" in 3.A in "SI 2.
 Indicators and Factors" for details on computation.

 - **QUOTAS** (numeric): Catch quotas factor.
 See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
 Indicators and Factors" for details on computation.